There’s a new app in town, and it could be the biggest threat that Snapchat has been faced with since Zuckerberg stole the Stories feature.

 A Facebook spokesperson claimed that the newly presented competition is welcomed and a great way to offer customers a diverse range of social media sharing features.
 They also said that Lasso, a standalone Facebook app, is looking forward to gaining a bit more traction in the future, as it gathers information on what its users really want.

-Just like Instagram & Twitter, there are now growth services, bots and automation tools available for TikTok.
-Just see these lists from Hackernoon, Quantum Marketer, and Project-A Phone.
-They feature companies like TokSocial, Tok Upgrade, and Tok Captain – who all promise to grow your account for you!
+Just like Instagram & Twitter, there are now growth services, bots, and automation tools available for TikTok.
+Just see these lists from Hackernoon and Quantum Marketer.

 Right now, TikTok does not have a revenue model that allows it to make money through paid ads.
 However, some brands have already jumped on the bandwagon and used it to promote their products through influencer marketing campaigns.